playframework/play-scala-rest-api-example/README.md

 * `GET /post/1` shows a single blog post.
 * `POST /posts` creates a new blog post.

-[Play Framework](https://www.playframework.com/documentation/2.5.x) does this out of the box -- in fact, Play leverages REST principles from the ground up to work directly against HTTP, without any additional layers or specialized annotations, so working with REST is fun.
+The [Play Framework](https://www.playframework.com/documentation/2.5.x) does this out of the box.
+In fact, Play leverages REST principles from the ground up to work directly against HTTP, without any additional layers or specialized annotations, so working with REST is fun.

 However, a REST API is more than just fun.
 When people ask for a REST API, they're often asking for multiple features which some frameworks should be able to provide, but not all do.
 A good REST API frameworks means the ability to do a number of things: